NEDC Baby Counter: 1148

 What types of donation are available?

 The NEDC can arrange an open or anonymous donation between you and the adopting couple.
 If open communication is selected and once the donor and recipient families have approved each other, the arrangement is then mediated by a third party and finalized.
 All mediation fees will be paid by the adopting family.

 If I change my mind, can I get my embryos back?

 The answer is yes, IF your donated embryos have not been matched or thawed and transferred.
-Then you can send a written request for the return of your embryos and must reimburse the NEDC for all of the lab and shipping fees we have paid, as well as $400/year for storage.
+Then you can send a written request for the return of your embryos and must provide reimbursement for all of the lab and shipping fees we or our medical partners have paid, as well as $500/year for storage.
 You can then pay a shipper directly to have your embryos shipped to the fertility center of your choice.

 Who can adopt?